How to Open a Corporate Bank Account in Indonesia

 The Bureau of Industry and Security (BI) has issued Regulation No. 14/24/PBI/2012, which addresses the Single Presence Policy (SPP).
 This rule increases the competitiveness of the Indonesian banking industry by improving supervisory standards and streamlining bank ownership.

 Indonesian banks are supervised by the Bank of Indonesia (BI) and are required to disclose international loans and foreign currency influxes to the BI.
-Aside from the BI and the OJK, there are a number of other authorities in Indonesia that are responsible for bank regulation, which are:
+Aside from the BI and the OJK, several other authorities in Indonesia are responsible for bank regulation, which are:

 Common Violations of Bank Laws in Indonesia

-Indonesia’s government has enacted a number of new banking-related regulations and has also begun to prosecute persons who break the new legislation.
+Indonesia’s government has enacted several new banking-related regulations and has also begun to prosecute persons who break the new legislation.

 Some of the common violations of bank laws in Indonesia include: